Confidence isn’t something you suddenly wake up with one day.

 It gave me strength from the inside out.

-This is both the science behind why strength training builds confidence… and the story of how it did it for me.
+This is both the science behind why strength training builds confidence and the story of how it did that for me.

 My Story: From Self-Doubt to Strength